 Indian curry mixes are very personal, so feel free to tinker with this one as I tinkered with all the recipes I studied to come up with mine.
 But a few things should stay constant: You will want coconut, some chile heat, garlic and onions, and some turmeric.
 Everything else is up to you.

-This is a tart fish curry recipe, so I follow a common Goan practice and use tamarind.
-You could use citrus or vinegar, too.
+Goan fish curry recipe is tart, so I follow that region’s practice and use tamarind.
+You could use lime or vinegar, too.
 Tamarind paste can be found in Indian, Mexican or Middle Eastern markets, as well as in the “ethnic” section of some larger supermarkets.

 The result is a warm, zippy Goan fish curry that’s light enough for seafood yet filling enough to satisfy.
 Serve this with either basmati rice or Indian flatbreads.
 For a quick hack, Mexican flour tortillas will do in a pinch.